 - Modeling Financial Statements or Financial Statement Modeling

-- You need to be in the following systems before the start of the first class:
+- You need to be in the following systems:

 - NYU Classes

-- If you are a non-Stern student, then Stern automatically creates a Stern account for you when you register for a Stern course.
+- If you are a non-Stern student, Stern automatically creates a Stern account for you when registering for a Stern course.
 All class emails are sent to your Stern email, not NYU email.
 Please forward your Stern email to your NYU email.